-What's the Secret Ingredient?
+What's the Secret Ingredient to Paste Perfection?
 Lemon juice?
 Mahalabiya oil?
 Cloves steeped in Black Tea by the light of the Full Moon?
 Camel urine?
 Freshly fallen snow melted over a wood stove by virgins?

 Heck, just throw it all in there and say three Hail Marys.
 Something's gotta give, right?